thowfeeksalim/cash-castle/README.md

 <br>
 <h1 align="center"> <strong> CASH CASTLE🤑 </strong> </h1>
 <h1 align="center"><a href="https://thowfeeksalim.github.io/cash-castle">Live Demo</a></h1>
-#  CASH CASTLE🤑

-A fictional and simple internet banking tool called cashcastle gives users the following options:
+### A fictional and simple internet banking tool called cashcastle gives users the following options:
 - Enter a username and password
 - See and sort their financial transactions
 - Move money to another account